Nearsoft/jobs/readme.md

 * Understand modern web and mobile environments such as HTML, CSS, Android UI, and iOS UI, as well as how the technologies of each can be used to further enhance the overall experience
 * Location: Hermosillo
 * Availability to travel outside Mexico
-* Portfolio must contain at least 5 main projects focused in UI Design (Web or Mobile).
-Including six screens per project or one complete user flow.
-Make sure you send your screens in high resolution ⭐️ File type: `jpg`, `png` or prototypes in InVision ⭐️

-Your portfolio should contain your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
-Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
-File type: jpg, png or prototypes in InVision.

-### Portfolio

-Your portfolio should contain your 5 best UI/UX projects, complemented with a short description of each and your direct contributions to it.
-Make sure to include a minimum of six screens per project or one complete user flow in high resolution.
-File type: jpg, png or prototypes in InVision.

 ### Nice to have